 - Transom: The cross-section of a boat at its stern.

-Terms Starting With “U & V”
+Marine Terminology Starting With “U & V”

 - Underway: It is a marine terminology used to represent a vessel under voyage.
 The ship or boat moving at sea as per the navigation plan.